 Import fields that are not automatically matched to a Klaviyo field are marked "Unmapped."
-If you try to import an unmapped field, Klaviyo will give you an error message and prompt you to map the field.
+If you try to import an unmapped field, you will receive an error message prompting you to add the field.
 From the dropdown, select an existing Klaviyo field name or create a custom field by typing a name into the blank entry field.
-To the right of the field name, select a data type from these options: String, Boolean, Numeric, Date, or List.
+To the right of the field name, select a data type from these options: String, Boolean, Number, Date, or List, or Consent.
 If you're unsure of the data type, head to our article on data types in Klaviyo.

 This is a simple example of field mapping for a Bronto contacts import:

 When you're finished, click Start Import on the upper-right corner of your screen.

 For a deeper dive into importing contacts, head to our article on Migrating Existing Subscribers and Unsubscribes into Klaviyo.